relativitydev/file-migration-cli/README.md

      * EDDSDBO
      * Invariant
      * InvariantStore

+     **Note:** The File Migration CLI must have physical access to the UNC paths where the native files are stored on the source instance to migrate them to the target instance.

   * Target instance - You must be a member of the System Administrators group in Relativity.
 These permissions are required to migrate native files to the fileshare for the target Relativity instance.
 For more information, see [System groups](https://help.relativity.com/9.6/Content/Relativity/Groups.htm#System) on the Relativity 9.6 Documentation site.